 You can cook without extra fat.
 For many of us, this can be a challenge.
 Not only are our taste buds ready for a bit of fat, but our ears are too.

-As you move into low-fat and non-fat cooking, be aware that you won’t hear and popping of oil as you cook, so you’ll really need to keep an eye on things!
+As you move into low-fat and non-fat cooking, be aware that you won’t hear any popping of oil as you cook, so you’ll need to keep an eye on things!

 No seasoning necessary!
 Wash the pan according to the instructions, avoid banging or stacking that will put the finish at risk, and have fun!